BruhJerem/soundlist/README.md

 The Web app will run on [localhost:8080](localhost:8080)

 To try if it works, you can go to [localhost:8080/rdf/test](localhost:8080/rdf/test) and [localhost:8080/sparql/test](localhost:8080/sparql/test)

 The don't forget to close stardog

     stardog-admin server stop

 ## REST API

-soundlist-report

 REST API